VilNE-Scanner/VilNE/README.md

 ## What is VilNE?

-VilNE - *Victim Initiated Locale Network Enumerator/Exploiter (Pronounced Villainy)* is a tool to show proof of concepts which may highlight the potential attack surface present within an organisation's internal network.
+VilNE - *Victim Initiated Local Network Enumerator/Exploiter (Pronounced Villainy)* is a tool to show proof of concepts which may highlight the potential attack surface present within an organisation's internal network.
 This attack surface will often be under-estimated with vulnerality management perhaps not giving it the attention that it requires.

 ## Background